We are “Official Closed”

-I really want to thank everyone who came out and picked grapes this year.
-It was good to greet old friends and make new acquaintances.
-We hope that you had a good time and enjoyed your grapes.
-We hope to see you again next August.
+I want to thank everyone who came out to our farm this season.
+We appreciate your business and hope that you had a good time and enjoyed the grapes.
+We hope to see you again next year.

 Loftus Family Farm